01-edu/public/subjects/java/checkpoints/factorial/README.md

 > The factorial of a non-negative integer n (denoted as n!) is the product of all positive integers less than or equal to n.
 For example, 5! = 5 × 4 × 3 × 2 × 1 = 120.

+> Note: The factorial of 0 is 1, according to the [convention](https://www.chilimath.com/lessons/intermediate-algebra/zero-factorial/)

 ### Expected Functions

 ```java